Sweden's laissez-faire conronavirus strategy alarms some scientists

 STOCKHOLM — As the temperature passed 50 degrees in Stockholm last week, people congregated in parks unable to resist socializing during the first signs of spring in the Swedish capital.

-This country of 10 million has bucked the trend in Europe, where many countries have locked down their residents in an attempt to slow the coronavirus that has spread throughout the world at breakneck speed.
+This country of 10 million has bucked the trend in Europe, where many countries have locked down their residents to slow the coronavirus that has spread throughout the world at breakneck speed.

-Rather than wide-ranging restrictions, the authorities have instead advised the public to practice social distancing and to work from home, where possible, and urged those over the age of 70 to self-isolate as a precaution.
+Rather than impose wide-ranging restrictions, authorities have instead advised the public to practice social distancing and to work from home, when possible, and urged those over 70 to self-isolate as a precaution.
 In other words, the country has staked its bets on people acting responsibly.

 Full coverage of the coronavirus outbreak

-“There are a few critical times in life when you must make sacrifices, not just for your own sake, but also for those around you, for your fellow human beings, and for our country.
-That time is now,” Swedish Prime Minister Stefan Lofven said earlier this month.
+"There are a few critical times in life when you must make sacrifices, not just for your own sake, but also for those around you, for your fellow human beings and for our country.
+That time is now," Prime Minister Stefan Lofven said last month.

-The British government had pursued a similarly laissez-faire approach earlier in the crisis before drastically reversing course and ordering a countrywide lockdown March 23.
+The British government had pursued a similarly laissez faire approach before drastically reversing course and ordering a countrywide lockdown March 23.

-Britain's about-turn has left Sweden increasingly isolated in its response to the coronavirus outbreak and has prompted some scientists to suggest the strategy is based on scant scientific evidence and is irresponsible in a pandemic that has already killed more than 35,000 people worldwide.
+Britain's about-turn has left Sweden increasingly isolated in its response to the outbreak, and it has prompted some scientists to suggest that the strategy is based on scant scientific evidence and is irresponsible in a pandemic that has already killed more than 35,000 people worldwide.

 On March 25, two days after Britain imposed its nationwide lockdown, Linnarsson was among 2,000 Swedish researchers who demanded stricter regulations in an open letter to the government.